top of page

 A BANT registered nutritional therapist can help you tailor your supplement regimen to your unique needs and ensure you're reaping the full benefits of natural inflammation-taming foods in your diet.

-If you're experiencing symptoms of inflammation or are keen on adopting an science-based approach to optimise your health, consider booking a free online health review with Lisa at Cheshire Nutrition in Manchester.
+If you're experiencing symptoms of hormonal imbalance, stubborn weight gain or inflammation and you would like to adopt an science-based approach to optimise your health, consider booking a free online health review with Lisa at Cheshire Nutrition.

 Please note: This blog post is meant for informational purposes only and should not replace personalised or medical advice.